Celebrating over years of inspiring online art/design education

 2. Preparing the Design

-Prepare character studies, compositional studies, colors, and typography based on the concept and submit them for additional feedback.
+Students prepare character studies, compositional studies, colors, and typography based on their concept and submit them for additional feedback.

 3. Creating Your Final Deliverables

-Create a finished book cover, a set of illustrations for the story, and some promotional material for the new book.
-You are expected to present your final work professionally and create a presentation that details your thought process and explains the illustration techniques you used.
+Students will create a finished book cover, a set of illustrations for the story, and some promotional material for the new book.
+They are expected to present final work professionally and create a presentation that details their thought process and explains the illustration techniques used.

 Sample Student Work